tmitb/osb-controller/software/README.md

 ## Building a Windows executable (optional)

-If you want a portable single‑file binary you can use `dotnet publish` as shown earlier, or the classic *PyInstaller* approach from the original Python project is no longer needed because this implementation ships as a native .NET app.
+If you want a portable single‑file binary you can use `dotnet publish` as shown earlier.

 ---